Lumavate-Team/documentation/docs/3-CLI.rst

        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
        - The component set container you want to edit.
-     * - ``-path, --component-set-file-path “FILE PATH”``
+     * - ``-path, --component-set-file-path "FILE PATH"``
        - The absolute path where the component set zip file is located.
-For example: C:/Users/User/Desktop/Folder/file.zip.
+For example: ``-path "C:/Users/User/Desktop/Folder/file.zip"``.
      * - ``-fv, --from-version INTEGER "*.*.*"``
        - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
-For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9.
+For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9. ``--from-version "*.*.*"`` will take the most recent version.
      * - ``-v, --version INTEGER "*.*.*"``
        - What you want the component set version number to be.
 For example, ``--version "9.9.9"``.
      * - ``--patch``
        - Sets the version number by increasing the from-version’s number patch value by one.
-For example, ``from-version "1.1.1" --patch`` sets the version number to "1.1.2".
+For example, ``--from-version "1.1.1" --patch`` sets the version number to "1.1.2".
      * - ``--minor``
        - Sets the version number by increasing the from-version’s number minor value by one.
-For example, ``from-version "1.1.1" --minor`` sets the version number to "1.2.0".
+For example, ``--from-version "1.1.1" --minor`` sets the version number to "1.2.0".
      * - ``--major``
        - Sets the version number by increasing the from-version number’s major value by one.
-For example, ``from-version "1.1.1" --major`` sets the version number to "2.0.0".
+For example, ``--from-version "1.1.1" --major`` sets the version number to "2.0.0".
-     * - ``--css-includes “STRING”``
+     * - ``--css-includes "STRING"``
        - CSS includes for the version.
-     * - ``--direct-includes “STRING”``
+     * - ``--direct-includes "STRING"``
        - Direct includes for the version.
-     * - ``-l, --label “[prod, dev, old]”``
+     * - ``-l, --label "[prod|dev|old]"``
        - The status of the version as either ready-for-production, in-development, or deprecated respectively.
-     * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
+     * - ``-f, --format "{JSON VALUE}"``
        - Returns a table with the requested JSON values.
-For example: ``--format "{id}, {CreatedBy}"``.
+For example: ``--format "{id} {CreatedBy}"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``